ljvmiranda921/ljvmiranda921.github.io/about/index.md

 ## Background

-I'm currently taking a short break!
+I'm currently on a short break!
 Taking some time-off to rest, refresh, and recharge.
 Watch this space for the next step of my tech journey.

-Prior to that, I've worked for some machine learning startups such as:
+Previously, I've worked for some machine learning startups such as:
 * [Thinking Machines Data Science](https://thinkingmachin.es), where I built multiple natural language processing (NLP) and computer vision (CV)-based ML products such as a search engine, an industry classifier, and a document OCR system to name a few.